antonrh/anydi/docs/extensions/django.md

 This configuration injects dependencies into your Django views in the specified URLconf.

-Let's say you have a service class you want to inject into your views:
+Say you have a service class to inject into your views:

 ```python
 class HelloService: